 “He can’t leave me!”
 She screamed, again attempting to bring him back to life.

 I couldn’t take watching it anymore so I went back down to the living room.
-I need my mate right now, the sight of Liza losing her mate scared me.
-I don’t want that to happen to me again.
+I needed Ava right now, the sight of Liza losing hers brought back all the memories of my first mate and it hurt like hell.

 “I still don’t understand why we had to do all of this.
 Couldn’t we just ask him to give up his spot as Alpha?”
-I asked Ava.
-This was a question I asked a lot, and she always answered the same way so I don't know why I expected anything different this time.
+I asked Ava when I found her.
+I'd asked that question a lot and she always answered the same way so I don't know why I expected anything different this time.

 “We needed him out of the picture, forever.
 This is the strongest pack in the country, no one would let the heir give up his position.
 He had to die.”

 “It’s our time to rule.
-You’re Alpha now that Asher’s dead, and I’m the Luna.”
-She stated proudly.
+You’re next up as Alpha now that Asher’s dead, and I’m going to be the Luna.”
+She said, her eyes gleaming with excitement.

-All this planning finally payed off.
+All this planning was finally payed off.
 My mate wanted to be the Luna and I made sure she got that.
 I’d do anything to make her happy.

 “I love you.”
 She told me, leaning up to give me a kiss.